neuroinformatics-unit/software-skills/docs/source/courses/video-analysis.md

 ### Specific Software Requirements

 :::{note}
-Only proceed with these installations after completing the above general software requirements.
+Only proceed with this section after fulfilling the general software requirements above.
 :::

 You will need to pre-install two different `conda` environments for the practical exercises.
 Create them as follows:

 1. [**SLEAP**](https://sleap.ai/): Use the [conda package method](https://sleap.ai/installation.html#conda-package) from the SLEAP installation guide.
-You may use `conda` instead of `mamba` in the installation command.
-If your machine lacks an NVIDIA GPU, that's fine; for this course, you just need to be able to launch the SLEAP GUI using `sleap-label`.
+You may use either `conda` or `mamba` in the installation command.
+An NVIDIA GPU is not required for this course as you will only use the SLEAP GUI (launched using `sleap-label`).
 2. [**Keypoint-MoSeq**](https://keypoint-moseq.readthedocs.io): Use the recommended [conda installation method](https://keypoint-moseq.readthedocs.io/en/latest/install.html#install-using-conda).

 You should now have two new conda environments called `sleap` and `keypoint_moseq`.
 To view all your conda environments, run `conda env list`.

 ### Sample Data

 Download the sample data for this course from [Dropbox](https://www.dropbox.com/scl/fo/ey7b6yrqax2olqyv1th7j/h?rlkey=u4wh2gxtbbn4g5o3s55zbx6pp&st=zolupk4i&dl=0).
-Click "Download" to get the `behav-analysis-course.zip` archive and unzip it.
+Click "Download" to get the `behav-analysis-course.zip` archive, then unzip it.

-Alternatively, if you have access to the SWC's `ceph` filesystem, find the dataset at `/ceph/scratch/neuroinformatics-dropoff/behav-analysis-course`.
-To mount `ceph` on your laptop, follow the [instructions on the SWC wiki](https://wiki.ucl.ac.uk/display/SSC/Storage%3A+Ceph).
-Note: You must be connected to the SWC network to access the wiki and mount `ceph`.
+Alternatively, if you are connected to the SWC network and have access to the SWC's `ceph` filesystem, the dataset is available at `/ceph/scratch/neuroinformatics-dropoff/behav-analysis-course`.
 Ensure you copy the data to a convenient location on your laptop.
+The instructions to mount `ceph` on your laptop can be found on the [SWC wiki](https://wiki.ucl.ac.uk/display/SSC/Storage%3A+Ceph).

 :::{note}
 If you encounter any issues with these steps, please contact [Niko Sirmpilatze](mailto:n.sirmpilatze@ucl.ac.uk?subject=SWC/GCNU%20Software%20Skills) in advance of the course.